canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 | where EventCreationTime > "2024-03-15T09:14:22"
 | stats count by UserId, Operation, ClientIP, timestamp
 | sort -timestamp
-All activity originates from internal IPs 10.10.1.55 and 10.10.1.88 Only normal operations — UserLoggedIn and MailboxLogin No password changes, no foreign IPs, no anomalies
+-All activity originates from internal IPs 10.10.1.55 and 10.10.1.88 Only normal operations
+UserLoggedIn and MailboxLogin
+No password changes, no foreign IPs, no anomalies

 Splunk queries showing 2 recipients, 0 clicks, 0 anomalous auth events

 ### Step 5: MISP threat intel enrichment
-I submitted the IOCs to MISP to see if any of them matched prior campaigns.
+I submitted the IOCs to MISP to correlate the threat information.
 The MISP event created automatically correlated my IOCs against known threat intelligence and flagged all 3 (IP,url,domain) as malicious, confirming malicious infrastructure.

 | Attribute | Type | Galaxy Tag |
 |---|---|---|